Nonparametric Modern Hopfield Models: Acknowledgments

 \section{Acknowledgments}

-JH would like to thank Dino Feng and Andrew Chen for enlightening discussions, the Red Maple Family for support, and Jiayi Wang for facilitating experimental deployments.
-The authors would also like to thank the anonymous reviewers and program chairs for their constructive comments.
+JH thanks Thomas F. Burns, Dmitry Krotov, Saul Santos, Andre Martins, Mimi Gallagher, Sara Sanchez, Dino Feng, and Andrew Chen for enlightening discussions; Weimin Wu and Jennifer Zhang for collaborations on related topics; Jaiyi Wang for assistance with numerical experiments; and the Red Maple Family for their support.
+The authors also thank the anonymous reviewers and program chairs for their constructive comments, especially the Area Chair of NeurIPS 2024 for pointing out key typos in appendix.

 JH is partially supported by the Walter P. Murphy Fellowship.
-BY is supported by the National Taiwan University Fu Bell Scholarship.
-HL is partially supported by NIH R01LM1372201, NSF CAREER1841569, DOE DE-AC02-07CH11359, DOE LAB 20-2261 and a NSF TRIPODS1740735.
+HL is partially supported by NIH R01LM1372201, AbbVie and Dolby.
 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.